The Moving Finger writes; and, having writ,

 Omar Khayyam Club

 Edward FitzGerald was born just outside Woodbridge in 1809 and lived most of his life in the area.
-He rented rooms above a gunsmith shop on Market Hill just a few doors up from The Bull from 1860 to 1873 – presumably for easy access to The Bull as his main residence was Farlingaye Hall in Haskerton at the time.
+He rented rooms above a gunsmith shop on Market Hill just a few doors up from The Bull from 1860 to 1873 – a modest and comfortable property with easy access to The Bull.

 Edward was a regular visitor and a good friend of the landlord at the time, John Grout.
 He often hosted his friends from the world of art and literary at The Bull Inn - famous friends that were hosted by Edward at The Bull include the Poet Laureate, Alfred, Lord Tennyson.

 Edward FitzGerald has been frequently referred to as the ‘Bard of Suffolk’ and by far his most famous work was the translation of the Rubaiyat by Omar Khayyam.
 The book achieved cult status in the late 19th and early 20th century.
-So much so, the London Omar Khayyam Club was founded on October 13, 1892 – apart from a few years during the first world war, the club met at least once every year until recently.
-There are now many clubs around the world including the Omar Khayaam Club of America which was founded on 31st March 1900.
+So much so, the London Omar Khayyam Club was founded on October 13, 1892 – apart from a few years during the first world war, the club meets at least once every year.
+There are now many clubs around the world including the Omar Khayyam Club of America which was founded on 31st March 1900.

-The club's annual dinner was held around the 31st March (Edward FitzGerald’s birthday) at The Saville Club.
-It was custom to hold summer dinners outside London and these were often at The Bull and several menus still exist.
+The club's annual dinner is held around the 31st March (Edward FitzGerald’s birthday) in London.
+It was custom to hold summer dinners at a different venue and these were often at The Bull.
+Several menus from the 1940's and 1950's still exist.

 If you are interested in becoming a member, or attending the dinner, please contact us - we would love to hear from you.